ayanahm/simple-csv-transformer/README.md

 Currently only DSL via XML is supported out of the box.
 Even though XML can be validated via an XSD, and mostly supported very well in Java world.
-Also easy use tools to generated it(i.e a WebPage where the tranformation files are created via a GUI), it is  not strictly necessary.
+Also would be friendly for the tools to generate it(i.e a WebPage where the tranformation files are created via a GUI), it is  not strictly necessary.
 Client could get to chose to provide an DSL provider, simply by including into the runtime.
 This can be made possible to define only a DSL dependency and ask for clients to provide runtime implementations, using standard `maven` | `gradle` functionalities.

-## More flexibility
+## More features

-The library is opinionated.
-More extensions can be enabled, per source CSV row basic, intermediate calculations and what more.

-## GC tuning

-running some files with VM arguments `-gc:verbose -XX:+PrintGCDetails -Xmx64m`
-show that GC is struggling with 10megabyte of data to be transformed.
-Due to intermediate objects created during the mapping of individual CSV rows.
-Which can be mostly mitigated by optimizing the implementation to cache the instance.
+More built in features can be introduced.
+Also a Reducer strategy can be implemented.
+The current way only supports mapping between string values.
+It might be useful to enable access to parsed java objects.